tomcam/vuepress.github.io/markdown.md

 ### Aligning text within columns

-Normally text is left-aligned.
+Normally table text is left-aligned.
 You can change alignment by using colon characters (`:`) in the second header row, which contains the dash characters (`-`).

 * **To left-align the column**, replace the leftmost dash with a colon